-AC10 Failing to stop after an accident AC20 Failing to give particulars or to report an accident within 24 hours AC30 Undefined accident offences BA10 Driving while disqualified by order of court BA20 Attempting to drive while disqualified by order of court CD10 Driving without due care and attention CD20 Driving without reasonable consideration for other road users CD30 Driving without due care and attention or without reasonable consideration for other road users CD40 Causing death through careless driving when unfit through drink CD50 Causing death by careless driving when unfit through drugs CD60 Causing death by careless driving with alcohol level above the limit CD70 Causing death by careless driving then failing to supply a specimen for analysis DD40 Dangerous driving DD60 Manslaughter or culpable homicide while driving a vehicle DD80 Causing death by dangerous driving DR10 Driving or attempting to drive with alcohol level above limit DR20 Driving or attempting to drive while unfit through drink DR30 Driving or attempting to drive then failing to supply a specimen for analysis DR40 In charge of a vehicle while alcohol level above limit DR50 In charge of a vehicle while unfit through drink DR60 Failure to provide a specimen for analysis in circumstances other than driving or attempting to drive
+- AC10 Failing to stop after an accident - AC20 Failing to give particulars or to report an accident within 24 hours - AC30 Undefined accident offences - BA10 Driving while disqualified by order of court - BA20 Attempting to drive while disqualified by order of court - CD10 Driving without due care and attention - CD20 Driving without reasonable consideration for other road users - CD30 Driving without due care and attention or without reasonable consideration for other road users - CD40 Causing death through careless driving when unfit through drink - CD50 Causing death by careless driving when unfit through drugs - CD60 Causing death by careless driving with alcohol level above the limit - CD70 Causing death by careless driving then failing to supply a specimen for analysis - DD40 Dangerous driving - DD60 Manslaughter or culpable homicide while driving a vehicle - DD80 Causing death by dangerous driving - DR10 Driving or attempting to drive with alcohol level above limit - DR20 Driving or attempting to drive while unfit through drink - DR30 Driving or attempting to drive then failing to supply a specimen for analysis - DR40 In charge of a vehicle while alcohol level above limit - DR50 In charge of a vehicle while unfit through drink - DR60 Failure to provide a specimen for analysis in circumstances other than driving or attempting to drive

-DR70 Failing to provide specimen for breath test DR80 Driving or attempting to drive when unfit through drugs DR90 In charge of a vehicle when unfit through drugs IN 10 Using a vehicle uninsured against third party risks LC20 Driving otherwise than in accordance with a licence LC30 Driving after making a false declaration about fitness when applying for a licence LC40 Driving a vehicle having failed to notify a disability LC50 Driving after a licence has been revoked or refused on medical grounds MS50 Motor racing on the highway MS60 Offences not covered by other codes UT50 Aggravated taking of a vehicle , abetting, counselling or procuring Offences as coded above, but with 0 ed to 2 (e.g. IN10 becomes IN12) ng or permitting Offences as coded above, but with 0 changed to 4 (e.g. IN10 les IN14) Incitin g Offences as coded above, but with 0 changed to 6 (e.g. IN16 becomes IN16) Minor Traffic Offences Traffic Offences Leaving a vehicle in a dangerous position MS10 MS10 MS20 Leaving a vehicle in a dangerous position MS10 MS20 MS30 Leaving a vehicle in a dangerous position Unlawful pillion riding MS10 MS20 MS30 MS40 Leaving a vehicle in a dangerous position Unlawful pillion riding Play Street Offences MS10 MS20 MS30 MS40 MS70 Leaving a vehicle in a dangerous position Unlawful pillion riding Play Street Offences Driving with uncorrected defective eyesight or refusing to submit to a test MS10 MS20 MS30 MS40 MS70 MS80 Leaving a vehicle in a dangerous position Unlawful pillion riding Play Street Offences Driving with uncorrected defective eyesight or refusing to submit to a test Driving with uncorrected defective eyesight MS10 MS20 MS30 MS40 MS70 MS80 MS90 Leaving a vehicle in a dangerous position Unlawful pillion riding Play Street Offences Driving with uncorrected defective eyesight or refusing to submit to a test Driving with uncorrected defective eyesight Refusing to submit to an eyesight test MS10 MS20 MS30 MS40 MS70 MS80 MS90 MW10 Leaving a vehicle in a dangerous position Unlawful pillion riding Play Street Offences Driving with uncorrected defective eyesight or refusing to submit to a test Driving with uncorrected defective eyesight Refusing to submit to an eyesight test Failure to give information as to identity of driver, etc. MS10 MS20 MS30 MS40 MS70 MS80 MS90 MW10 PC10 Leaving a vehicle in a dangerous position Unlawful pillion riding Play Street Offences Driving with uncorrected defective eyesight or refusing to submit to a test Driving with uncorrected defective eyesight Refusing to submit to an eyesight test Failure to give information as to identity of driver, etc. Contravention of Special Road Regulations (excluding speed limits) MS10 MS20 MS30 MS40 MS70 MS80 MS90 MW10 PC10 PC20 Leaving a vehicle in a dangerous position Unlawful pillion riding Play Street Offences Driving with uncorrected defective eyesight or refusing to submit to a test Driving with uncorrected defective eyesight Refusing to submit to an eyesight test Failure to give information as to identity of driver, etc. Contravention of Special Road Regulations (excluding speed limits) Undefined contravention of Pedestrian Crossing Regulations MS10 MS20 MS30 MS40 MS70 MS80 MS90 MW10 PC10 PC20 Leaving a vehicle in a dangerous position Unlawful pillion riding Play Street Offences Driving with uncorrected defective eyesight or refusing to submit to a test Driving with uncorrected defective eyesight Refusing to submit to an eyesight test Failure to give information as to identity of driver, etc. Contravention of Special Road Regulations (excluding speed limits) Undefined contravention of Pedestrian Crossing Regulations Contravention of Pedestrian Crossing Regulations with moving vehicle
+- DR70 Failing to provide specimen for breath test - DR80 Driving or attempting to drive when unfit through drugs - DR90 In charge of a vehicle when unfit through drugs - IN 10 Using a vehicle uninsured against third party risks - LC20 Driving otherwise than in accordance with a licence - LC30 Driving after making a false declaration about fitness when applying for a licence - LC40 Driving a vehicle having failed to notify a disability - LC50 Driving after a licence has been revoked or refused on medical grounds - MS50 Motor racing on the highway MS60 Offences not covered by other codes - UT50 Aggravated taking of a vehicle

+Aiding, abetting, counselling or procuring Offences as coded above, but with 0 changed to 2 (e.g. IN10 becomes IN12)

+Causing or permitting Offences as coded above, but with 0 changed to 4 (e.g. IN10 becomes IN14)

+Inciting Offences as coded above, but with 0 changed to 6 (e.g. IN16 becomes IN16)

+25.2 Minor Traffic Offences

+- MS10 Leaving a vehicle in a dangerous position - MS20 Unlawful pillion riding - MS30 Play Street Offences - MS40 Driving with uncorrected defective eyesight or refusing to submit to a test - MS70 Driving with uncorrected defective eyesight - MS80 Refusing to submit to an eyesight test - MS90 Failure to give information as to identity of driver, etc. - MW10 Contravention of Special Road Regulations (excluding speed limits) - PC10 Undefined contravention of Pedestrian Crossing Regulations - PC20 Contravention of Pedestrian Crossing Regulations with moving vehicle - PC30 Contravention of Pedestrian Crossing Regulations with stationary vehicle - TS10 Failing to comply with traffic light signals - TS20 Failing to comply with double white lines